 While Phoenix isn’t exactly known for being a winter wonderland, its major airport Sky Harbor is the hub for end-of-year travelers who come to enjoy Arizona’s most charming nearby cities like Scottsdale.
-Liz Dahl of www.boomertravelpatrol.com says Scottsdale is ideal for the older, affluent crowd with lots of restaurants, shopping, nightlife and great weather.
+Plus, temperatures are in the 70’s.

-What to do: Dahl notes there are a number of five star resorts and spas, world-class golf, a thriving culinary scene and upscale shops.
-“During the winter, the city caters to snowbirds and many events take place from high-end car auctions to the Waste Management Open golf tournament.”
+What to do: There are a number of five-star resorts and spas, world-class golf, a thriving culinary scene and upscale shops.

-How to save: Because winter is high season in Scottsdale, the best way to reduce the cost of staying in the city is by renting a condo for an extended period or negotiating a good rate with a hotel by asking for last minute deals, according to Dahl.
-Additionally, a number of deals can often be found on Living Social and Groupon for hotel stays.
+How to save: Because winter is high season in Scottsdale, the best way to reduce the cost of staying in the city is by renting a condo for an extended period or negotiating a good rate with a hotel by asking for last-minute deals.
+Additionally, a number of deals can often be found on Groupon for hotel stays.

 More From GOBankingRates